LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: below you can add a heading: "scoring of peptides" ..

-	In order to score the binding ability of each peptide, we clustered [26]_ the decoy structures from each simulation based on their RMSD, and averaged the top 3 ranking decoys in the largest cluster according to the different scoring schemes. (see section `Training set simulations and their performance`_ in the supplementary material) In contrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders by several orders of magnitude.
-For example, Simulation #4 (in which the CH atom of the lysine sidechain was used as anchor) demonstrated the best performance with the interface scoring scheme and a KS p-value of 4.89×10\ :sup:`-7` and a cutoff of 0.34 which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
-Another notable candidate was Simulation #2 (in this simulation we threaded the peptide onto the existing backbone conformation, using the peptide scoring scheme): it showed a p-value of 4.03×10\ :sup:`-6` using activity level of 0 as a cutoff.
-This parameter set indeed demonstrates both specificity and a very high sensitivity in differentiating between binders and non-binders.
+	We clustered [26]_ the decoy structures from each simulation based on their RMSD, and averaged the top 3 ranking decoys in the largest cluster according to the different scoring schemes. (see section `Training set simulations and their performance`_ in the supplementary material) In contrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders by several orders of magnitude.
+For example, Simulation #18(a) (in which we threaded the peptide onto the existing backbone conformation, using the interface scoring scheme) demonstrated the best performance with the interface scoring scheme and a KS p-value of 1.4×10\ :sup:`-9` and a cutoff of 0.35 which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
+Another notable candidate was Simulation #14(a) (in which the CH atom of the lysine sidechain was used as anchor), it showed a p-value of 4.48×10\ :sup:`-7` using activity level of 0.34 as a cutoff.

 ..
 (DONE) ORA: Instead of "for example" You need a table with results here (or in the supmat), and then you can summarize your conclusions.
 ..
 LIOR: Added a reference to the relevant section in the supplementary material

 ..
-(DONE) ORA: cutoff of 0 activity level? rephrase better ..
+(DONE) ORA: cutoff of 0 activity level? rephrase better

-	Interestingly, we saw the level of activity of 0.34 reccurr as a cutoff for a number of well performing parameter sets that achieved low p-values after clustering under different scoring schemes.
-For example, simulation #1 that has the parameter set that was one of the best performing in the first initial calibration phase with the interface scoring scheme achieved a p-value of 4.4×10\ :sup:`-6` - three orders of magnitudes improvement comparing to its performance without clustering.
+	Interestingly, we saw that the level of activity of around ~ 0.34  reccurr as a cutoff for a number of well performing parameter sets that achieved low p-values after clustering under different scoring schemes.
+For example, simulation #16(a) that has the parameter set that was one of the best performing in the first initial calibration phase with the interface scoring scheme achieved a p-value of 2.64×10\ :sup:`-6` - three orders of magnitudes improvement comparing to its performance without clustering.

 	The `Training set simulations and their performance`_ section in the supplementary materual concentrates a summary of all simulations with and without a clustering step, including the statistical evaluation of their performance.

-..
-(DONE) ORA: add a summary here
-..
-LIOR: I think this should be in the sup material ... added a refernce to there.
-..

-	To visualize the comparison of our ability to distinguish binders from non binders with and without clustering, we plotted *score vs. activity* plots for all simulations.
+	To visualize the comparison of our ability to distinguish binders from non binders with and without clustering, we plotted *score vs. activity* plots for all simulations and for all scoring schemes.
 They are available in the `Supplementary Material`_ - `Training set analysis`_
-	From the results above we were able to derive a modeling scheme that could serve us in our future predictions for additional substrates - the scheme we used in simulation #4 together with a clustering step achieved best AUC together with the 0.34 cutoff we obtained. (see Figure :ref:`roc`)
+	From the results above we were able to derive a modeling scheme that could serve us in our future predictions for additional substrates - the scheme we used in simulation #18(a) together with a clustering step achieved best AUC together with the 0.34 cutoff we obtained. (see Figure :ref:`roc`).
+This modeling scheme used the existing peptide found in the crystal structure of *2v5w* as a starting structure for the simulation.

-..
-Detail the parameters of #4 and describe why this is the best in short.

 Comparison to a minimization only based classifier ...................................................